asimwe1/rust_chatapp/site/guide/01-upgrading.md

 implementation that includes the invocation.
 The example implementation also serves as better documentation for trait and trait method signatures than the rustdocs.
-Because `async_trait` modifies these signatures, the rustdocs diverge from what is written in source.
+Because `async_trait` modifies these signatures, the rustdocs diverge from what is written in the source.
 For example, rustdoc renders:

 ```rust,ignore
 fn from_request<'life0, 'async_trait>(